ngcp-project/gcs-desktop-app/README.md

-# GCS User Interface
+# Ground Control Station 2025-26

-The GCS User Interface for the NGCP project.
+This repository involves the User Interface and Database subteams for the NGCP project.

 # Getting Started